-We are required to maintain a minimum bid price of \$1.00 per share.
-On April 21, 2023, we received a notice from Nasdaq indicating that the Company was not in compliance with Nasdaq Listing Rule 5550(a)(2), or the Minimum Bid Price Rule, because our common stock failed to maintain a minimum closing bid price of \$1.00 for 30 consecutive business days.
-On May 30, 2023, we announced that we received notice from Nasdaq informing us that we had regained compliance with the Minimum Bid Price Rule by maintaining a share price of at least \$1.00 per share for at least 10 consecutive business days.
+We are required to maintain a minimum bid price of 1.00 per share.
+On September 1, 2023, we received a notice from Nasdaq indicating that the Company was not in compliance with Nasdaq Listing Rule 5550(a)(2), or the Minimum Bid Price Rule, because our common stock failed to maintain a minimum closing bid price of 1.00 for 30 consecutive business days.
+In accordance with Nasdaq Marketplace Rule 5810(c)(3)(A), the Company was afforded an initial period of 180 calendar days, or until February 28, 2024, to regain compliance with the Minimum Bid Price Rule.